Blind My Eyes, Sew Them Shut

 Who was he talking about?

 Hermione shook her head, feeling her ruined shirt shift stiffly around her.
-Her clothes - a casual blue shirt and pair of jeans - were soiled through with sweat, dirt, water, and mud, and her hair had taken the worse of all four things.
+Her clothes - a casual blue shirt and pair of jeans - were soiled through with sweat, dirt, water, and mud, and her hair had probably taken the worse of all four things.
 She could feel a cold itch on her scalp that she couldn't scratch and a rip in her sleeve that was letting dirt in underneath.

 She choked up again, thinking of how she must look.
 She knew that Malfoy would be even more inclined to treat her like dirt now that she looked like it.

-Though his master's back was turned from him, he could still feel her cold glare.
+Though his master's back was turned to him, he could still feel her cold glare.
 He shuffled his feet, waiting for her reaction, waiting for her wrath to come down on him.
 He hadn't said a word to her yet, but he knew that she liked to operate without words.
 His master preferred to go and retrieve the information she needed from her subjects' brains, not their mouths.

 Images from the night floated under his vision, and he tried in vain to repress them.
 The mudblood's back, running, turning corners, her brown hair a tangled fury behind her, spells flying all around her.
 As a black spell fringed with blue hit her on the back of the head, he'd peered around her to see the Malfoy boy, glaring.

 He was shaking now, the memories becoming choppier as he felt his master's anger, her urgency to know how it ended.
-There was the Granger girl's eyes, staring at him, inky black like an animal; his mate's twisting neck and the splintering sounds of bone; searing pain in his back and legs; Malfoy's retreating form, her legs hanging freely to his right, her head to his left...
+There was the Granger girl's eyes, staring blankly, inky black like an animal; his mate's twisting neck and the splintering sounds of bone; searing pain in his back and legs; Malfoy's retreating form, her legs hanging freely to his right, her head to his left...

 And then there was nothing.